Over 12 years in Social Justice Advocacy & Activism

 PRIDE WEEK SPEAKER

-Aneesah is a diverse speaker and trainer who looks forward to working with you to create the most effective use of a visit to your campus or school.
+Aneesah is a diverse speaker and trainer who looks forward to working with you to create the most effective use of a visit to your organization, campus or school.
 Fill out the following form to schedule a strategy call with her.
 Thank you in advance for your time.